trajafri/eureka/curry/curry.md

 # Currying

-Currying is a cool simple trick that is often utilized in functional programs.
-In general, it allows us to reuse functions a lot more easily than the *uncurried* version (assuming that our programming language makes utilizing currying easier).
+Currying is a cool trick that is often utilized in functional programs.
+In general, it allows us to reuse functions a lot more easily than the *uncurried* version (assuming that our programming language makes currying easier).

 Because of "C like syntax"'s popularity, the language used to explain this concept is TypeScript since its type system can be used to demonstrate the concept really well.